In this article

 The most affordable staycation destinations

-1. Plymouth
+1. Blackpool

-2. Blackpool
+2. Portsmouth

-3. Portsmouth
+3. Eastbourne

 From the colourful streets of Notting Hill to the rolling Welsh countryside, the UK is brimming with stunning scenery and photo-worthy spots.
-And with staycations in such high demand, we looked at how many Google searches and Instagram tags each location has to determine the most coveted destinations.
+With staycations in such high demand, we looked at how many Google searches and Instagram tags each location has to determine the most coveted destinations.
 Combining both metrics, here’s what we found:

-1. London
+1. Liverpool

-2. Liverpool
+2. Manchester

 While it can be exciting to see social media hotspots in person, sometimes we want to simply relax and explore somewhere a bit more off-the-beaten-path.
 With this in mind, we delved deeper to explore which destinations are the ‘hidden gems’ in our list, with the fewest Google searches and Instagram posts.